gradio-app/gradio/guides/05_chatbots/02_chat_interface_examples.md

 ## LangChain

-Let's start by using `langchain` on top of `openai` to build a general-purpose streaming chatbot application in 19 lines of code.
-You'll need to have an OpenAI key for this example (keep reading for the free, open-source equivalent!)
+Here's an example using `langchain` on top of `openai` to build a general-purpose.
+As before, you'll need to have an OpenAI key for this example.

 $code_llm_langchain

+**Note**: For quick prototyping, the community-maintained [langchain-gradio repo](https://github.com/AK391/langchain-gradio)  makes it even easier to build chatbots on top of LangChain.

-## `openai`
+## OpenAI

 Of course, we could also use the `openai` library directy.
-Here a similar example, but this time with streaming results as well:
+Here a similar example, but this time with streaming as well:

-**Note**: the community-maintained openai-gradio library makes building Gradio apps from OpenAI models even easier.
+**Note**: For quick prototyping, the  [openai-gradio library](https://github.com/gradio-app/openai-gradio) makes it even easier to build chatbots on top of OpenAI models.

 **Handling Concurrent Users with Threads**